 You may give us your personal data in order to receive information from us; visit our facilities; buy products or services from us including such things as purchasing, and administering; when you volunteer with us or take part in any of our community programmes (or request information about these); when you donate to us; when you respond to a survey or when you otherwise engage with us on our websites and digital products.

 Your personal data may be shared with us by third parties in certain circumstances.
-This may include (but is not limited to) Butlin’s through which the bookings for Spring Harvest are processed, and Eden Ecommerce who manage and fulfil the Essential Christian online store.
+This may include (but is not limited to) Butlin’s through which the bookings for Spring Harvest are processed, and St Andrews Bookshop who manage and fulfil the Spring Harvest online store.